 Cheques are still widely accepted in the UAE.
-Expats can issue a cheque for pretty much anything, but beware if it bounces, as the penalty can include jail and a fine.
+Expats can issue a cheque for pretty much anything, but beware that if it bounces the penalty can include jail and a fine.
 Post-dated cheques are popular and are the primary method used for buying a car and paying annual rent, as debit orders are not common in the UAE.

 ATMs are widely available in the UAE and there is no charge for drawing cash from a different bank’s machine.

 Most banks also have cheque and cash deposit machines available 24 hours a day, seven days a week.
 Internet banking facilities are also available.